Whether you need a new real estate website or would like to switch or improve your existing one, you will come across WordPress at some point.

-So saying that it’s completely free is a bit window dressing.
-The advantage of using your own hosting provider is that you will be the owner of your website.
+So saying that it’s completely free is a bit of window dressing.
+The advantage of using your own hosting provider is that you will own your website.

 Sure, a hosting provider could also decide to cancel your service.
-However, in that case, it would need some more government involvement, and you could still move the code to another hosting provider easier.
+However, in that case, it would need more government involvement, and you could still move the code to another hosting provider more easily.

 Is WordPress Good for Realtors?

-You might wonder whether WordPress is good for realtors because you want to change your current real estate website or need to create a new one.
+You might wonder whether WordPress is good for realtors because you want to change your current real estate website or create a new one.

-Since I don’t know what you mean by “good,” I assume you mean the capacity of generating leads.
+Since I don’t know what you mean by “good,” I assume you mean the capacity to generate leads.
 Why?

-Overall, and in the context of lead generation capacity, WordPress is good for realtors.
+Regarding lead generation capacities, WordPress is good for realtors.

-It gives excellent options to tailor your WordPress real estate website’s functionality and design to your overall real estate marketing strategy.
+It gives excellent options to tailor your WordPress real estate website’s functionality and design to your overall marketing strategy.

-And should one of your marketing methods be content marketing, you will get the additional bonus from Google and other search engines liking the code for crawling reasons.
+And if one of your marketing methods is content marketing, you will get an additional bonus from Google and other search engines for crawling reasons.

 36 Free and Premium Real Estate WordPress Themes 2021 and 2022

-Right now, you may be seriously considering switching or starting out with a WordPress real estate website.
+You may now consider switching or starting out with a WordPress real estate website.